 As discussed above, construction of the B-P Build Alternatives would result in permanent changes to visual character and views for residential and public uses (schools).
 However, these changes would not cause land use changes on adjacent parcels or nearby properties.
 Therefore, construction of the B-P Build Alternatives would not cause a substantial permanent change in land use patterns inconsistent with adjacent land uses.
-In addition, construction of the B-P Build Alternatives would cause parcel severance, which could disrupt farm operations.
-Implementation of IAMFs SOCIO-IAMF#2, SOCIO-IAMF#3, AG-IAMF#5, AG-IAMF#3, and AG-IAMF#5 during construction of the B-P Build Alternatives would minimize those impacts.
-Therefore, construction of any of the B-P Build Alternatives would result in less than significant impacts related to changes in land use patterns under CEQA.
-Therefore, CEQA does not require any mitigation.
+In addition, construction of the B-P Build Alternatives could disrupt farm operations.
+Implementation of the above-stated IAMFs during construction of the B-P Build Alternatives would not cause substantial permanent change in significant impacts related to changes in land use patterns under CEQA.